GENERAL TERMS AND CONDITIONS: Data to Value B.V.

 - Data to Value may, at the conclusion of the agreement, require a down payment of up to 50% of the agreed amount.

-- The customer must have paid the full amount within 1 month, after delivery.
+- The customer must have paid the full amount within 30 days after the invoice date.

 - Payment terms are considered as fatal payment terms.
 This means that if the customer has not paid the agreed amount at the latest on the last day of the payment term, he is legally in default, without Data to Value having to send the customer a reminder or to put him in default.